Anvithanm/INFO5100_002472965_AnvithaHiriadka/FinalProject/src/main/java/com/example/finalproject/README.md

 ### Installation
 - Clone this repository.
 - Install the required dependencies listed above.
-- Make sure the TensorFlow model file (number_recognizer_model2.py) is in the correct directory.
+- Make sure the TensorFlow model file (number_recognizer_model2.py) is in the correct directory [Should be under same Final Project Directtory].
-- Set up the absolute path of the file "number_recognizer_model2.py" after cloning in line 138 of "Event_handler_canvas.java" file
+- Set up the absolute path of the file "number_recognizer_model2.py" [Copy the absolute path of the file "number_recognizer_model2.py"] after cloning in line 140 of "Event_handler_canvas.java" file
-- Make sure the trained model "handwritten_digit_model2.h5" is in the same working directory.
+- Make sure the trained model "handwritten_digit_model2.h5" is in the same working directory[Should be under same Final Project Directtory].
+- Set up the absolute path of the file "handwritten_digit_model2.h5" [Copy the absolute path of the file "handwritten_digit_model2.h5"] after cloning in line 73 of "number_recognizer_model2.py" file
 - Build and run the JavaFX application(GUI_Number_Recognizer.java).

 ### Files